 1927 Peace Dollar

-The decline in Peace Dollars mintages was a related to the impending fulfillment of the US Mint’s obligations under the Pittman Act.
+The decline in mintages was a related to the impending fulfillment of the United States Mint’s obligations under the Pittman Act.
 In 1918, a quantity of more than 270 million silver dollars were melted and sold to the British.
 The Act authorized the replacement of each coin melted, leading to massive production of silver dollars from 1921 to 1926.
-The last few million coins required by the Act were struck in 1927 and 1928.
+The last few million coins required by the Act would be struck in 1927 and 1928.

 1927 Peace Dollar Mintage and Specifications